Avesta-FA/EventLog-CheatSheet/README.md

 4778: Session Reconnected
 4779: Session Disconnected
 Logon Type 7 and 10
-There are also other channels to look for RDP events
+There are also other channels to look for RDP events.
+These logs give us information about hostname and IP addresses.